swax/NAISYS/docs/multi-machine-plan.md

 ### Runner Handles Forwards

 When runner receives sync_request with forwards:
-1. Upsert forwarded rows into local database (preserving original timestamps)
+1. Upsert forwarded rows into local database (preserving original host_id)
+2. Update local `hub_sync_state` with current timestamp
-2. Then respond with own sync data as usual
+3. Then respond with own sync data as usual
-3. Local agents see the forwarded data on next query
+4. Local agents see the forwarded data on next query
-4. These rows won't be synced back because updated_by points to a different host
+5. These rows won't be synced back because host_id points to a different host

 ### Offline Handling